CD Projekt Red: CD Projekt Red

 In March 2021, CD Projekt Red acquired Vancouver, Canada-based Digital Scapes Studios and rebranded the studio as CD Projekt Red Vancouver.
 In May, it was reported that Tomaszkiewicz had resigned from studio following an internal investigation into workplace bullying allegations that found him not guilty.
 He founded his own studio and began developing The Blood of Dawnwalker.
 In October 2021, CD Projekt Red acquired Boston-based independent studio The Molasses Flood, the developer of The Flame in the Flood.
 On 6 October 2022, CD Projekt announced a slew of new projects that were in the works.
 These included a sequel to Cyberpunk 2077, codenamed Orion, and several new titles in The Witcher series.
 These included a new trilogy of games, the first of which is codenamed Polaris; a standalone game known as Canis Majoris (later confirmed to be a remake of the first Witcher game); and a single-player/multiplayer hybrid game from The Molasses Flood.

 In December 2022, it was announced that active development on Gwent would end after 2023.
 Instead of shutting down completely, the game would be controlled by the community, allowing players to determine matters like balance decisions.
 Thirty members of the Gwent development team were laid off in June 2023.
 The game's final update was released in October 2023.
 On 20 March 2023, CD Projekt announced its intentions to write off funds allocated to the development of Project Sirius, and that work would need to be restarted from scratch.
 That May, 29 employees of The Molasses Flood were laid off once changes were made to Project Sirius.
-In July 2023, CD Projekt CEO Adam Kiciński announced that they would be laying off around 100 workers—9% of its total workforce—from CD Projekt RED.
+In July 2023, CD Projekt CEO Adam Kiciński announced that it would be laying off around 100 workers—9% of its total workforce—from CD Projekt RED.